naveenkumar-14/naveenkumar-14/README.md

 # Hi there! 👋 I'm Naveen Kumar

 Welcome to my GitHub profile!
 I'm a passionate **Java Full Stack Developer** and an enthusiastic learner exploring new technologies and tools.
-Currently, I'm focused on enhancing my skills in **JavaScript**, **Full Stack Development**, and **IoT Cloud Processing and Analytics**.
-Here's a little more about me and what I do:
+Currently, I'm focused on enhancing my skills in **JavaScript**, **Full Stack Development**, Here's a little more about me and what I do:

 ---

 ## 🚀 About Me

-- 💻 **Final-year B.Tech Student**
+- 💻 ** B.Tech 2025 GRADUATE**
 - 🎯 Aspiring **Software Development Engineer** with an interest in **Full Stack Development**
 - 🎓 Completed Java Full Stack training with **TNS India Foundation**, contributing to a **Placement Management System** project
 - 📖 Currently learning **JavaScript**, preparing for interviews, and diving deeper into advanced programming concepts
-- 🎨 Working on side projects like a **Book Rental Website**
+- 🎨 Working on side projects like a ****

 ---